Bhuwan-Waldia/MongoDB/README.md

 # MongoDB

+When dealing with data, there are two types of data as we know – (i) structured data and (ii) unstructured data.
+Structured data is usually stored in a tabular form whereas unstructured data is not.
+To manage huge sets of unstructured data like log or IoT data, a NoSQL database is used.

+What is MongoDB ?

+MongoDB is an open-source NoSQL database written in C++ language.
+It uses JSON-like documents with optional schemas.

+It provides easy scalability and is a cross-platform, document-oriented database.

+MongoDB works on the concept of Collection and Document.

+It combines the ability to scale out with features such as secondary indexes, range queries, sorting, aggregations, and geospatial indexes.

 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas